sudhasharma529/sudhasharma529.github.io/README.md

 **Project Assistant**  *National Brain Research Center*  *Manesar, India*  *2012-2014*

+- Analyzed audio recordings to perform statistical analysis to study changes in the acoustical properties of bird songs.
 - Managed operational requirements of the lab.
-- Performed statistical analysis of the changes in the acoustical properties of bird song after pharmacological manipulations.

 **Master's Dissertation**  *Jawaharlal Nehru University* *New Delhi, India*  *2010-2012*

-- Performed statistical analysis of the anxiety behavior in zebrafish.
+- Analyzed video database, involving image processing to obtain clean data, followed by statistical analysis to study anxiety behavior in zebrafish.
-- Published and presented the work in front of expert audience.
+- Published and presented the work in front of an expert audience.

 ## Education